agl-alexglopez/heap-allocator-workshop/README.md

 Here are the key details from the above graph.

 - The time complexity of inserting and deleting N elements into our tree is $\Theta(NlgN)$.
   - We may also see some extra time cost from breaking off extra space from a block that is too large and reinserting it into the tree.
-However, this is hard to predictably measure and does not seem to have an effect on the Big-$\Theta$ time complexity.
+However, this is hard to predictably measure and does not seem to have an effect on the Big-O time complexity.
-- We see an improvement exceeding $50%$ in runtime speed when we manage duplicates with a doubly linked list to trim the tree.
+- We see an improvement exceeding 50% in runtime speed when we manage duplicates with a doubly linked list to trim the tree.
 - The time savings when compared to a doubly linked list allocator are impressive.